Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/particles/component/operator.md

 [[toc]]

+## Operator blending

+Many operators have a section regarding **operator blending**.
+This optional functionality allows you to start and stop the specific operator during specific points in a single particle's lifetime.
+All values are provided in a range of `0.00` to `1.00` where `0.00` represents the spawn time of particle while `1.00` represents the last frame of a particle.
+In other words, it is a scale that represents 0% to 100% of a single particle's lifetime in percent (not in seconds!).

+* **Blend-in start:** Time at which the operator's action should start fading in.
+* **Blend-in end:** Time at which the operator's action should finish fading in.
+After this point, the operator is working in full effect.
+* **Blend-out start:** Time at which the operator should begin to unwind.
+* **Blend-out end:** Time at which the operator fully stops working.

+### Operator Blending Example

+Take the following setup for any supported operator:

+* **Blend-in start:** `0.2`
+* **Blend-in end:** `0.4`
+* **Blend-out start:** `0.6`
+* **Blend-out end:** `0.8`

+This means that the operator starts working at **20%** of a particle's lifetime.
+At **40%** of the particle's lifetime, the operator is working in full effect.
+At **60%** of the particle lifecycle, the operator starts to wind down again.
+Finally, at **80%** the operator comes to a full stop.
+The particle lives on for the remaining 20% without the operator.

 ## Movement

 Introduces movement to your particles.
 Use it in conjunction with **Initializers** such as **Velocity random** or on its own.

 * **Gravity:** The direction which particles travel on each axis.
+* **Worldspace:** When enabled, movement occurs in the worldspace.
+Especially noticeable when the particle system is rotating for example.
+Not to be confused with the **Worldspace** option in the [General](/en/scene/particles/component/general.html#worldspace) particle system settings.
 * **Drag:** Slows down particles over time.
 You can also enter a negative value to accelerate particles over time.

 ## Angular movement